Congruence relations of Ankeny$\unicode{x2013}$Artin$\unicode{x2013}$Chowla type for real quadratic fields: Introduction

 is the fundamental unit of $\Q(\sqrt{p})$, i.e., $(t,u)$ is the minimal\footnote{Here, minimal means that $t+\sqrt{p}u>1$ and is minimal among all other positive solutions when thought of as real numbers.} solution to the equation $x^2-py^2=\pm 4$.
 It is plain that we must have $\gcd(t, p)=1$ as $p$ is odd.
 Moreover, it is known that for these real quadratic fields $h<p$ \cite{AC, Le1994}.
 Combining these two facts, we deduce that if $u\not \equiv 0 \Mod{p}$ then the congruence gives a method for computing the class number without using Dedekind's class number formula\footnote{although, the class number formula is an essential part of the proof.}!

 In view of the congruence (1) Ankeny, Artin, and Chowla asked whether it was the case that $u$ is not divisible for primes $p\equiv 1\Mod{4}$.
 This has come to be known as the Ankeny--Artin--Chowla conjecture.
 About 10 years later, Mordell conjectured that $u\not \equiv 0 \Mod{p}$ for odd primes $p\equiv 3\Mod{4}$.
 We will refer to this pair of conjectures as the \textbf{$\AAC$--Mordell} \textbf{conjecture} or the AACM conjecture for short.
 The AACM conjecture has been verified for all primes $2< p < 1.5\cdot 10^{12}$ \cite{Sidorov2024}.
 Washington has heuristically argued that for $p\equiv 1\Mod{4}$ if the Bernoulli numbers $B_{\frac{p-1}{2}}$ behave ``randomly" $\Mod{p}$, then the expected number of counterexamples to the AACM conjecture (for primes $p\equiv 1\Mod{4}$) less than $x$ is asymptotic to $1/2\log\log x$ \cite{Washington}.
 However, as Washington remarks in the form of an exercise (see Exercise 5.9 \cite{Washington}), the hypothesis that Bernoulli numbers behave randomly $\Mod{p}$ is possibly asking for quite a lot.
-Despite this, the $\log \log (x)$ asymptotic seems to be directionally correct; A. Reinhart has recently announced a counterexample to the AACM conjecture for $p=39028039587479 \equiv 3\Mod{4}$\cite{reinhart2024}.
-In this case, $1/2\log \log p \approx 1.72$.
+Despite this, the $\log \log (x)$ asymptotic seems to be directionally correct; in a sequence of two papers \cite{reinhart2024, reinhart_counterexample_2024}, A. Reinhart has found counterexamples to the AACM conjecture for $p=39028039587479 \equiv 3\Mod{4}$ and for $p=331914313984493\equiv 1\Mod{4}$.

 For composite square free $d>1$, we may be inclined to ask a similar question: given a composite squarefree integer $d$ and the fundamental unit $\eps = \frac{1}{2}( t+ u\sqrt{d})$ of $\Q(\sqrt{d})$, does $d\mid u$?
 We will refer to this as the \textbf{Composite AACM conjecture} or CAACM for short.
 The CAACM seems to have been first investigated by J. Yu and J.K.
 Yu in \cite{Yu1998}, although similar computations without the connection to the CAACM conjecture were done earlier (see \cite{Stephens1988}).
 The motivation for their investigation stems from their proof that the function field analogues of the AACM and CAACM conjectures are true!